AEW News: Dustin Rhodes Says He’ll Retire If He Doesn’t Beat Next ‘Dynamite’ Opponent

 “I think you still have it in you @dustinrhodes.
 You’re in the best shape of your life.
 Yes @TheKipSabian is a top contender.
 Yes @thePenelopeFord is crafty.
 But I’m in your corner Chicken.
 I’m not letting you go down without the fight of your life.
 Let’s go!”

-Chris Jericho was less optimistic about Rhodes’ chances, however, revealing that he’s looking forward to calling the star’s final match.
+Chris Jericho was less optimistic about Rhodes’ chances, revealing that he’s looking forward to calling the star’s final match.
 Jericho has been serving as a color commentator on recent episodes of Dynamite, and his post about Rhodes confirms that he’ll continue to lend his personality to the headset on the next show.

 Jim Ross and Tony Khan both encouraged Rhodes to think his decision through, while Taz said that the veteran is currently the best he’s ever been and hopes Wednesday won’t be his last match.